Viaggio Air

 Viaggio Air (VM) was a private airline based and registered in Sofia, Bulgaria in September 2002.

 History

 It started operations with an ATR 42 aircraft on 27 February 2003.
 It firstly started operating flights to Vienna and Istanbul and had plans to operate to Kyiv and Athens.
-At a later stage it was 100% bought by Hemus Air (DU), which also acquired Bulgaria Air (FB).
+At a later stage it was 100% bought by Hemus Air (DU) and full merger was concluded on November 27, 2007.

-In late 2007 Viaggio Air ceased flight operations.

 Fleet

 The Viaggio Air fleet had the following aircraft (as of February 2008):